Skip to main content

 Terminal input

-After partial rollback, verify the reverted component is compatible with the other upgraded versions:
+After partial rollback, check if the rolled back component is compatible with the other updated versions:

 Terminal input